 If you have an ugly or outdated countertop, replacing it may be something you're considering.
-However, there's a better idea that you may like -- one that's more eco-friendly and that you can do yourself for a fraction of the cost.
+However, there's another option that you may consider that's more eco-friendly and for a fraction of the cost, you can do it yourself.
 This alternative is a mosaic countertop.

 Step 1: Find or Create Broken Glass

 Before you begin your countertop revamp, you need to find the glass.
 There are a few ways to go about this, including shopping for new glass (which can be quite expensive), buying chipped or broken glassware from a thrift store, or gathering it yourself from any broken glass containers that you or your friends may have sitting around.
 Place unbroken glass items into a garbage bag or paper bag and break them with a hammer.
 Use pliers to break them into smaller sizes.

 Tip: If you can't find enough glass to use, consider using old tiles or plates or new ones from discount stores.

 You'll need a few other materials once you've gathered your glass.
 To keep it in place you'll need a wall or floor tile adhesive, or you can use Thin-Set (an adhesive mortar).
 You only need a thin coat of whatever adhesive you choose.
 The next item you'll need is grout.
 Consider a color that will match the glass and room the countertops are in.
 White or bone are two safe colors that you usually can't go wrong with and will match any glass colors you have, but there are more bold colors available if you want to go that route.
 While shopping, grab a pair of grozing pliers (glass cutting pliers) if you can find them.
 Otherwise use a pair of lock-jaw pliers.
 Lastly, you'll need a sponge for cleaning the excess grout off of the countertop.